 Belfast

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Belfast local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Belfast is Northern Ireland’s capital and largest city, serving as its economic, political, and cultural heart.
+Overview ⁞ Belfast is Northern Ireland’s capital and largest city, serving as its economic, political, and cultural heart.
 Once a major shipbuilding centre, it has transformed into a hub for finance, tech, education, and tourism, with landmarks like City Hall, Titanic Belfast, and revitalised waterfront areas.

+Who governs Belfast?
 The local government for this district is: Belfast City Council (local government district).

 Constituencies in Belfast